 Award-winning cameraman, director and broadcaster

-One of the best known faces on Irish television, Colin is currently filming and presenting an eighth series of Living the Wildlife in which he examines the richness and variety of Irish wildlife.
-He is also presenting a six-part radio series Wild Lives for RTE and filming a new show for the BBC on the west coast of Ireland.
+One of the best known faces on Irish television, Colin has most recently been on our screens presenting Wild Ireland: The Edge of the World on BBC Two.
+Last year, Colin filmed and presented an eighth series of Living the Wildlife on BBC One in which he examines the richness and variety of Irish wildlife.
+He has also presented a six-part radio series Wild Lives for RTE.
 His recent documentary On a River in Ireland, based on his exploration by canoe of the flora and fauna of the river Shannon through four seasons, won the Grand Teton at the Jackson Hole Wildlife Film Festival and the Golden Panda at Wildscreen.
 He also presented Bioblitz, a live TV event celebrating biodiversity for RTE.
 In 2013 he presented and filmed Meet the Monkeys, for BBC NHU Natural World.

 Further afield and over the last two decades, Colin has been involved in many highly acclaimed wildlife productions.
 He has tracked and filmed animals all over the world including jaguars in the Amazon and birds of paradise in New Guinea and he won an Emmy for cinematography on the film Mississippi – Tales of the Last River Rat.